-Associate of Science in Fashion Design - Not for Transfer (AS)
+Associate of Science in Fashion Design (AS)

 This degree prepares students for entry-level employment and/or potential further study in the field of Fashion Design through the study of designing and creating garments and accessories for manufacturers or to start a business.
 Students will acquire skills in design for apparel and accessories, pattern creation, selection of materials, and marketing finished products.